Graded Semantics of Nominal Systems: Introduction

 \subsubsection{Related work}

 We have already mentioned previous work on graded semantics~\cite{MiliusEA15,DorschEA19,FordEA21,FordEA22,ForsterEA25a,ForsterEA25b} and nominal algebra~\cite{GabbayMathijssen09}.
 We note that alternative systems of varying expressiveness for universal algebra over nominal sets have been proposed~\cite{CloustonPitts07,KurzPetrisan10}; one of them has been shown to correspond to a subclass of (finitary) monads on nominal sets, the so-called fb-monads~\cite{KurzEA10}.
 The global freshness semantics of RNNAs has been modelled coalgebraically using categorical distributive laws (in what has been termed Eilenberg-Moore-type~\cite{AdamekEA12} and Kleisli-type~\cite{HasuoEA07} coalgebraic trace semantics), which by general results~\cite{MiliusEA15} entails a modelling as a graded semantics, without however providing a syntactic algebraic presentation~\cite{FrankEA22}.
 Categorical distributive laws have also been used to obtain up-to techniques for proving language equivalence of NOFAs~\cite{BonchiEA14}.
 We mostly restrict the presentation to a variant of RNNAs with all states final; these structures are particular \emph{nominal transition systems}~\cite{ParrowEA21}. \emph{Fresh labelled transition systems}~\cite{BandukaraTzevelekos25} combine global and local freshness in one system, in a similar way as in fresh register automata~\cite{Tzevelekos11}.
+Our use of name restriction in nominal theories of local freshness relates to the name dropping construction used in equivalence checking of RNNAs~\cite{SchroderEA17}.